Getting Started with Therapy & Coaching

 If you’re not sure who to contact, please call the general phone line.
 Select option 3 for Counselling and Coaching Inquiries.
 Or, you can complete our contact form.
 A clinician will respond to your inquiry within two to three business days.

-Therapists and Coaches at The Redpath Centre
+Therapists and Coaches

 Jennaya Borsten BEd, MADS, RBA, BCBA, OCT